creatorem/creatorem-saas-kit-oss/README.md

 Open-source starter kit for building SaaS applications with Supabase, Next.js, Tailwind CSS, and Turborepo.

 > **Quick summary**
-> Start fast with a production-oriented SaaS foundation: dashboard app, analytics, monitoring, i18n, and AI in the OSS version.
+> Start fast with a production-oriented SaaS foundation: dashboard app, analytics, monitoring, i18n, and AI chat UI in the OSS version.
 > Upgrade to Premium for mobile + marketing apps, advanced business modules, and React Native support for almost all features.

 ## Apps